 Breasts That Match Your Body Type

 Breast reduction surgery is one of the most rewarding procedures because it provides emotional and physical relief for women with overly large breasts.
 Breast reduction surgery can help a woman attain breasts that are smaller and more proportionate to her entire body.
-When performed by an experienced plastic surgeon such as Dr. Perez-Gurri or Dr. Garcia, breast reduction surgery can help a patient enhance the appearance of her breasts, relieve tension in her upper back, and improve her self-image.
+When performed by an experienced plastic surgeon such as Dr. Perez-Gurri or Dr. Garcia in Miami, breast reduction surgery can help a patient enhance the appearance of her breasts, relieve tension in her upper back, and improve her self-image.

 Who Can Benefit from